-Investigation of atmospheric composition and climate: Interactions from global to regional scales.
+Study of atmospheric composition and climate: interactions from global to regional scales.

-Questions addressed: What are the important factors determining interactions between regional climate change and atmospheric composition?
-What are the potential impacts of climate change and air quality changes on human health and ecosystems?
+The following questions are investigated: What factors determine the interaction between regional climate change and atmospheric composition?
+What are the potential consequences of climate change and air pollution on human human health and ecosystems?

-Prof. Dr. Peter Braesicke of the Karlsruhe Institute of Technology (IMK-ASF) and PD Dr. Martin Schultz of the research centre Jülich, IEK-8 are the heads of topic 5: Atmospheric composition and climate: Interactions from global to regional scales.
+Prof. Dr. Peter Braesicke from the Karlsruhe Institute of Technology (IMK-ASF) and PD Dr. Martin Schultz from the Forschungszentrum Jülich GmbH, IEK-8 are leading Topic 5: Atmospheric composition and climate: interactions from global to regional scales.

-A new Photolysis Module for the Regional Chemistry-Transport Model COSMO-ART by Jennifer Schröter and Roland Ruhnke, Bad Salzschlirf, 2014
+by Jennifer Schröter and Roland Ruhnke, Bad Salzschlirf, 2014.

 Simulating the Ozone Distribution over Europe in May 2008 with a new Photolysis Module for COSMO-ART by Jennifer Schröter, Roland Ruhnke and Heike Vogel, Berlin, 2014.